 With greater self-awareness comes fresh perspectives that can help to empower us to make choices and bring about the changes we want to see in our lives.
 To that end, I endeavour to work in a flexible way, alongside you by adapting my approach to your therapeutic needs.

 This means as a experiential person-centred therapist I work in a holistic way drawing upon a number of approaches such as psychodynamic, CBT and mindfulness to develop self-awareness, broaden personal perspective and foster healthy internal dialogues.
-Ultimately, I believe in learning how to connect with our inner power to help us reach our true potential.
+Ultimately, I believe connection with our inner power helps us reach our true potential.

 Training, qualifications & experience

-In conjunction with my private practice I am also employed 3 days per week by Relate Derby as a young person’s counsellor providing one to one therapy and group work to 12 - 18 year olds.
-This role also involves offering therapeutic advice to family support workers within local MAT teams and facilitating mental health workshops supporting adults from the following charity organisations: Fibro Active Long Eaton, National Autistic Society, Autistic Resource Centre and Sure Start.
+This role has also involved offering therapeutic advice to family support workers within local MAT teams and facilitating mental health workshops supporting adults from the following charity organisations: Fibro Active Long Eaton, National Autistic Society, Autistic Resource Centre and Sure Start.

-Prior to this I worked as a volunteer counsellor at Childline, Nottingham Women’s Centre and Base 51.
+Prior to becoming a fully qualified psychotherapist this I worked as a volunteer counsellor at Childline, Nottingham Women’s Centre and Base 51.
 Over the years I have gained much experience of supporting women and young people affected by the emotional and physical trauma of domestic abuse and family breakdown.

 In private practice I work with adults and young people (age 12 +) on a short, medium and long term basis.

 As an accredited member of the UKCP and registered member of the BACP I adhere to their codes of ethics.
 Copies of these are available upon request.
 I also attend regular supervision with a fully qualified supervisor who supports me in the therapeutic work I would provide to you.